 We focus on the complex inter-relationships that exist between various stakeholders, such as airlines, airport operators, regulators, representative bodies and industry suppliers.
 The course is actively supported by guest lectures from expert industry practitioners and leaders.
 Visits to airports and airlines operations provide opportunities for students to bring their learning to life.

 The course will cover management and transport systems theory, economics, aerospace engineering, logistics, transport geography, regulation and safety.
 The degree encourages a holistic appreciation of the complexities of the global aviation ecosystem through applied learning via utilising simulation, practical activities and exposure to the industry.

 Why Coventry University Wrocław?

-At Coventry University Wrocław, we aim to offer a career-focused experience to our students, one that is traditionally academic but is also designed to help you progress in your future career.
-Our offering is flexible and designed to fit around your life, allowing you to benefit from a modern, forward-thinking higher education institution, reinforced by the quality and reputation of Coventry University.
-We are dedicated to making higher education accessible and enjoyable for as many people as possible, so we only to cover one module at a time, allowing you to become a specialist in each topic before moving onto the next.
+At Coventry University Wrocław, we aim to offer a career-focused experience to help you progress in your future career.
+Our offer is designed to fit around your life, allowing you to benefit from a modern, forward-thinking higher education institution, reinforced by the quality and reputation of Coventry University.
+We are dedicated to making higher education accessible and enjoyable for as many people as possible.

 Official Course Partner